ArmaniKorsich/Edge-Lit-Clock/README.md

 Pressing the Photoresist_Set button will toggle tracking ambient brightness.
 When set, the device will lower the brightness of its LEDs to 20% in a fully dark room.

+### Setting a Timer

+To set a timer, press the TIMER+ or TIMER- button until the device displays the appropriate countdown time.

+To start the timer, pres the TIMER_SET button.
+The device will begin counting down from the set time.

+For countdowns over 30 minutes, the device will display hours on the 2 left displays, and minutes on the 2 right displays.

+When the countdown reaches <30 minutes, the device will display minutes on the 2 left displays, and seconds on the 2 right displays.

+When the countdown reaches 0 seconds, a buzzer will beep.

+To disable the buzzing, press the SNOOZE button or restart the device.

 ## Schematics

 ![Front Render](https://github.com/ArmaniKorsich/Edge-Lit-Clock/blob/master/Images/Schematic.png)